 Ian’s specialist areas of expertise include design and running of simulation courses, medical education, small group facilitation and training the trainers.
 He has an excellent foundation in the basic medical sciences, physiology and behavioral science as well as a special interest in human factors training.
 Ian has been instrumental in the provision of simulation training for Medipathways over the past few years and a very important member of our team.
 Ian also leads on the design and delivery of the Ethics module.

 Guy is a London Core Surgical Trainee who studied Medicine at the University of Nottingham, graduating in 2010.
 He completed his foundation jobs in the South Thames Deanery and is now pursuing a career in surgery, going on to work at University College Hospital and Great Ormond Street, with an interest in paediatric surgery.
 Guy has experience in teaching and mentoring students at school and undergraduate level, working as a UCAS personal statement mentor.

-If you are an individual who may be interested in contributing to our work in support or teaching, please contact us with your CV and covering letter.
+If you are an individual who may be interested in contributing to our work in support or teaching, please email us on email@example.com with your CV and covering letter.